-Jeff Davis County, Georgia (the "County") was created by a legislative act in the State of Georgia in 1905.
+The County was created by a legislative act in the State of Georgia in 1905.
 The County operates under the county commission form of government and provides the following government services: general government services, judiciary, public safety, public works, culture and recreation, community development, and health and welfare.